 - 1. Ensure that management has set an appropriate corporate "tone" for quality financial reporting, sound business practices and ethical behavior. - 2.
-Ensure that management has the proper review system in place to ensure that the Company's financial statements, reports and other financial information disseminated to governmental organizations and the public satisfy legal requirements. - 3.
+Review and approve all related-party transactions, including reviewing each such transaction for potential conflicts of interest and other improprieties. - 3.
 Review management's monitoring of compliance with the Foreign Corrupt Practices Act. - 4.
 Review, with the Company's counsel, legal compliance matters including corporate securities trading policies. - 5.
 Review, with the Company's counsel, any legal matter that could have a significant impact on the Company's financial statements. - 6.
-Perform any other activities consistent with this Charter, the Company's Bylaws and governing law, as the Committee or the Board deems necessary or appropriate.
+Perform any other activities consistent with this Charter, the Company's Bylaws and governing law, as the Committee or the Board deems necessary or appropriate. - 7.
+If necessary, initiate special investigations.
+If appropriate, hire special counsel or experts to assist the Committee.